Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 Observations:

-- All three implementations, share hitting a worst case for insertion sort in the descending pattern, with the strongest measured log scaling outlier at length 17.
+- All three implementations share hitting a worst case for insertion sort in the descending pattern, with the strongest measured log scaling outlier at length 17.
 - random, random_d20 and random_z1 show similar scaling for N <= 20.
 - ascending, random_p5 and random_s95 are nearly sorted for N <= 20 and can be handled with a minimal amount of comparison.
 - pdqsort requires on average ~2N comparisons to sort fully ascending inputs and ~3N for fully descending inputs. std_unstable improves this to ~1N, however at the cost of greatly raising the number of comparisons performed for the random_s95 pattern. ipnsort performs exactly N - 1 comparisons for N > 20 for both ascending and descending inputs, decreasing the random_s95 penalty.
 - ipnsort requires fewer comparisons for the random pattern, ~24.0N at input length 1e7, whereas std_unstable requires ~25.5N and pdqsort ~25.9N.
 This is caused by using comparison efficient sorting networks and merging in the small sort.
 This difference has a negligible impact on performance for types like `u64`, but can play a larger role for types that are expensive to compare.
 - All pdqsort derived implementations show linear scaling for random_d20, demonstrating the O(N * log(K)) capabilities.

-Result: ipnsort retains the existing best, average and worst case comparison characteristics, while avoiding the large penalty for random_s95.
+Result: ipnsort retains the existing best, average, and worst case comparison characteristics, while avoiding the large penalty for random_s95.
 It also has a more defined and consistent transition between N <= 20 and N > 20.

 ### Efficient

 Smartphone and server CPUs alike can execute billions of instructions each second.
 For a variety of reasons many programs spend most of their time waiting, predominantly for memory and cache loads and stores.
 More than 30 years of CPU design have been invested into doing things while the CPU would otherwise wait.
 These optimizations such as [pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining) cause new bottlenecks such as [pipeline control hazards](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Control_hazards_(branch_hazards_or_instruction_hazards)), which then again are addressed by further optimizations like [predictive execution](https://en.wikipedia.org/wiki/Speculative_execution#Predictive_execution).
 This stack of hardware optimizations, implemented with [shared mutable state](https://raw.githubusercontent.com/Voultapher/Presentations/master/retpoline/assets/shared-mutable-cpu-state-all.jpg) in the CPU, make predicting performance very complex.
-Measuring performance comes with its own laundry list of pitfalls, spanning the gamut from poor experimental setups, to bad analysis to faulty assumptions about relevance.
-Performance and efficiency are usually correlated, in that taking half the time to do the same work, means the CPU can go back to sleep after only half the time, using less power overall.
+Measuring performance comes with its own laundry list of pitfalls, spanning the gamut from poor experimental setups, to bad analysis or faulty assumptions about relevance.
+Performance and efficiency are usually correlated, in that taking half the time to do the same work means the CPU can go back to sleep after only half the time, using less power overall.
 That said, improving efficiency has its own set of [conceptual pitfalls](https://solar.lowtechmagazine.com/2018/01/bedazzled-by-energy-efficiency).

 Sort implementations can leverage existing patterns in the input to perform less work.
 The following synthetic patterns represent a limited set of use cases.
 Their applicability to real-world situations will vary from use case to use case.
 In the domain of databases, low-cardinality distributions like `random_d20`, `random_p5` and `random_z1` have been found to be quite common in real-world data.
-Zipfian distributions also known as 80/20 distributions are found in many real-world data sets.
+Zipfian distributions, also known as 80/20 distributions, are found in many real-world data sets.
 Without prior distribution knowledge nor domain knowledge, a generic sort implementation has to exploit the gained information, without spending too much effort looking for an algorithmic optimization that won't be applicable or pay off.

 The patterns used in this benchmark: